PrasadTelasula/Ansible/README.md

 terraform destroy
 ````

-# update the Private IP's in host_vars folder
+# Get the Private IP's of CentosNode, UbuntuNode & Winodws node and update in host_vars folder
 > Linux example

 ````